DIAGNOSTICS

 Hearing Test / Evaluations

 A diagnostic hearing evaluation is the first step in determining your hearing capability.
 If you have a hearing loss, it will detail the extent, type, and specifics of your particular hearing loss.
 The diagnostic hearing evaluation will be performed by an audiologist using equipment called an audiometer.
 The diagnostic hearing evaluation is also an opportunity to establish a relationship with your audiologist.
-When you select a provider your often work with that individual for 3-5 years.
-You want to find an audiologist who listens carefully to your concerns; Dr. Lamb is your expert audiologist in Lake County.
-Above all, don’t be afraid to ask questions.
-You will want to be clear on any information you receive so that you can be an active participant in finding hearing solutions that work best for you and your lifestyle.
+When you select a provider your often work with that individual for years to come.
+You want to find an audiologist who listens carefully to your concerns, considers all your listening, lifestyle, and budgetary needs.

 Tinnitus Evaluations